Key takeaways

 Signs of an allergic reaction include hives, skin rash, facial swelling, difficulty breathing, and trouble walking.
 The antibiotic stays in the system for 24 hours in most cases, so side effects should abate by then, but “If your dog is experiencing discomfort while on amoxicillin, you should contact your veterinarian immediately,” says Dr. Wheaton.
 The good news is, your pup is likely to feel better shortly after you start giving them the medicine.

 “After oral administration, it takes amoxicillin about 1.5-2 hours to reach therapeutic concentrations in the body,” says Dr. Wheaton.
-However, “While these concentrations may be reached in a couple hours, it may take several doses over several days to get the desired effects of the drug.
+However, “While these concentrations may be reached in a couple of hours, it may take several doses over several days to get the desired effects of the drug.
 That is why it is important to follow the dosing instructions exactly as directed by the veterinarian and follow up with them if you feel the infection is not fully treated,” she says.
 If your pet is not improving after a couple of days, take them back to the vet.
 They may need a different antibiotic or course of treatment.

 Even if your dog seems to be feeling totally better after one or two doses, be sure to give them the entire course prescribed.
-Just like in humans, stopping the medicine early can lead to antibiotic resistance and the infection coming back; necessitating a stronger, different drug that could have more severe side effects.
+Just like in humans, stopping the medicine early can lead to antibiotic resistance and the infection coming back, necessitating a stronger, different drug that could have more severe side effects.
 It’s also possible for your dog to be asymptomatic but still infectious, spreading bacteria to other dogs.

 Is amoxicillin safe for dogs?